 In 2016, upon Ruth's retirement, Volcano Press closed shop and my book went with it.
 But I am grateful for the opportunity to have worked with such an inspirational woman and I look forward to when the book will be re-released as an e-book on Amazon.

 During the Spring of 2017, I was in the middle of a dispute between a tourist and the local restaurant here on the island.
 Everything turned out fine, but I returned home exasperated.
 Desperate for someone to listen to me, I penned an email to Peter Goodman at Stone Bridge Press with the following subject heading: A badly needed book on Japan!
 Peter got right back to me with, "Can you get the manuscript finished by the end of September?"
 I got it in two weeks late, but the result was my new book "Amy's Guide to Best Behavior in Japan: Do it Right and be Polite!"
-If you read this book, you will never have a dispute with a local restaurant!
-It won't be out until May 2018 but you can pre-order it here and they will deliver it to you as soon as it's available.
+If you read this book, you will never have a dispute with a local restaurant, nor will you make any faux pas!
+You can order it here.

 The Buddhist Review: tricycle, "Run Pilgrim, Run" by Sheila Burt (Winter 2016)